botiqueme/alfredcohost-user-docs/docs/home.md

   <hr />

   <p>
-    Can’t find what you’re looking for? <a href="#/mailto:support@alfredco.host">Contact support</a> — we’ll be happy to help.
+    Can’t find what you’re looking for? <a href="mailto:support@alfredco.host">Contact support</a> — we’ll be happy to help.
   </p>

 </div>